Doctor of Philosophy

 In the first phase of this study, I engaged nine older people living independently in the community in individual phenomenological interviews to explore the meaning of the experience of anticipating falling.
 In the second phase of this study I engaged six health professionals working on a community outreach team in phenomenological interviews exploring the meaning of the experience of enacting fall prevention with older people in the community.

 The findings of this two-phase study overall give rise to four key insights that may inform the refinement of fall risk assessment and fall prevention practice for physiotherapists and other service providers.
 First, a phenomenological ethics of caring was central to enacting fall prevention for service providers in the community.
 Second, lived-identity was central to the experience of anticipating falling for older people.
 Third, meaningful risk-taking was essential to older peoples’ quality of life and enactment of their lived-identity.
 Finally, the meaning of anticipating falling was learned experientially through older peoples’ experience of falling or witnessing others experience falls.
 Understanding these key insights, service providers might seek to adopt a transformative learning approach to fall prevention that focuses on affirming an appreciative understanding of lived-identity, meaningful risk, and meaningful caution in older peoples’ lives.
 Erich Fromm’s distinction between having and being orientations to lived-identity may be used to provide insight into the enactment of such a transformative approach to fall prevention.

 Shaw, James A., "A Phenomenology of Fall Prevention: Lived-Identity and Careful Practice in Community Outreach Care" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 878.